-The link above has some good tips. about 5 years ago
+The link above has some good tips. over 5 years ago

 If you are in the mood for nature, head to the Red Rock Canyon National Conservation Area, only 17 miles west of the Las Vegas Strip (http://www.blm.gov/nv/st/en/fo/lvfo/blm_programs/blm_special_areas/red_rock_nca.html).
 The cliffs are stunning.
 The park has over 30 miles of hiking trails, but we usually just drive along the 13-mile scenic route, stopping at various vistas to take in the views.
 Once you get used to the stark scenery, there are lots of interesting desert animals and birds (come early in the morning or in late afternoon to see them most active), and the groves of gnarled Joshua trees look surreal.
 If you get hungry afterwards, there is the large Red Rock Casino nearby with decent restaurant options.
 60 miles north-west of Las Vegas is the Valley of Fire State Park--also gorgeous and worth a visit, but it's more of a time commitment.

 Along the strip, I like the Singing Fountains of Bellagio, which are free.
 If you time it right and climb the Eiffel Tower at the Paris casino across the street at dusk (there is a fee for going up the tower), you can watch the sunset and see the city lights come up for the night.
 Plus the fountains look VERY different from up there (and, again, it's a different experience of seeing them "sing" at dusk and all lit up in the dark).